Facts About Florida Car Accidents

 Drivers involved in Florida car accidents must report the incident to the police if it results in death, injury, or property damage of $500 or more, per Florida Statute § 316.065.
 PIP also requires you to report an accident within 14 days.
 Failure to report can result in penalties, including fines and/or the denial of your insurance claim.

 In Florida, surviving family members must initiate a wrongful death claim within two years of a loved one’s passing, per Florida Statutes § 95.11(4)(d).
 Depending on the circumstances of your case, you and your family might be entitled to compensation for damages such as:

 - Medical expenses accrued before death

 - Lost wages & benefits

 - Funeral & burial costs

 - Loss of companionship

 According to the Red Cross, up to 100 pints of blood can be necessary to treat car accident injuries.
-January is National Blood Donor Month, and the importance of donating blood can’t be overstated: If 100 people donated, it could literally be the difference between life and death for someone who suffered severe injuries in a crash.
+Each year, we celebrate National Blood Donor Month in January, and the importance of donating blood can’t be overstated: If 100 people donated, it could be the difference between life and death for someone who suffered severe injuries in a crash.

 Consult a Trusted Orlando Car Accident Attorney